aiven/devportal/docs/products/opensearch/howto/opensearch-aggregations-and-nodejs.rst

       ]
     }

-By looking at ``doc_count`` you can say how many recipes fall into each of the buckets.
+By looking at ``doc_count`` we can say how many recipes fall into each of the buckets.

-However, our method is narrowed for a specific scenario.
+However, our method is narrowed down to a specific scenario.
 We want to refactor it a bit to use for other fields and different sets of ranges.
 To achieve this we'll:

 * move aggregation field and bucket ranges to the list of method parameters
 * use the rest parameter syntax to collect range values